This lab is another example of the use of the split method of the String class, and

 and element 2 contains the number of musicians for this instrument.

-class with private data members for each of the three
+Instrument class with private data members for each of the three

 pieces of data described above.
 Look at the code in this file and make sure

-you understand how it is written. instArray
+you understand how it is written. instArray.
+Then,

-loop in the actionPerformed method
+immediately before the for loop in the actionPerformed method

 for the processInput button, instantiate this